kostikoistinen/Tic-Tac-Toe/README.txt

 Read me file on Tic-Tac-Toe

 The repository contains a Tic-Tac-Toe - game.
 It can be run either with .py files straight from prompt, or from Jupyter notebook.
 Note that one needs a lot of packages to run the files.
 Below are instructions for running the program from .py - files and from jupyter notebook.
 Also the required packages are enlisted.
 THE FULL DOCUMENTATION IS WITHIN THE CODE!
+See also statistics, there are some evidence of the functioning AI.
 ............................
 INSTRUCTIONS 1: